automotive-grade-linux/docs-sources/docs/getting-started/machines/intel.md

 ## 3. Creating Bootable Media

-Depending your target hardware you will use an USB stick, an SD card or a HDD/SDD.
+Depending on your target hardware you will use an USB stick, an SD card or a HDD/SDD.
 The creation process remains the same independently of the selected support.
 It does require to have access to a Linux machine with `sudo` or root password.